CleasbyCode/jdvrif/README.md

 ![ICC](https://github.com/CleasbyCode/jdvrif/blob/main/demo_image/icc.png)

-Using **jdvrif**, you can insert up to six files at a time (outputs one image per file).
+Using **jdvrif**, you can insert up to eight files at a time (outputs one image per file).

-You can also extract files from up to six images at a time.
+You can also extract files from up to eight images at a time.

 Compile and run the program under Windows or **Linux**.